openebs-archive/openebs-docs/docs/kb.md

                         Attached scsi disk sdb          State: running
 </div>

-In above output, there is only one volume present on the node so it is easy to get the iSCSI target IP and disk details status.
+In the above sample output, there is only one volume present on the node.
+So it is easy to get the iSCSI target IP address and the disk details.
 In this example disk is `sdb`, iSCSI target IP is `10.20.23.99:3260`, and target iqn is `iqn.2016-09.com.openebs.jiva:pvc-25e8f6f1-eb2d-11e9-b8d1-42010a800093`.
-Note down these information for future use.
+Similarly, find out the target IP address, IQN and the disk name of the volume that has to be resized and note down these information for future use.
 If there are many volumes attached on the node, then identify the disk using the PV name.

 **Step 4** Check the mount path on disk `sdb` using the following command.